-Cordelia Knott opened this shop after her family’s success with the stand and the signature new berry that they developed, which is a cross between a raspberry, blackberry and loganberry, the boysenberry.
+Cordelia Knott opened this shop after her family’s success with the stand and the signature new berry that they developed, which is a cross between a raspberry, blackberry, and loganberry, the boysenberry.
 Mrs. Knott looked to highlight and inevitably profit off the boysenberry and so Mrs. Knott’s Chicken Dinner Restaurant was born in 1934.

-The Tea Room is the original dining room from 1934 where visitors for over have enjoyed fried chicken dinners over 80 years.
+The Tea Room is the original dining room from 1934 where visitors have enjoyed fried chicken dinners for over 80 years.
 This restaurant is what the entire modern amusement park was built around and where generations can enjoy an eclectic atmosphere from yesteryear.
 Mrs. Knott’s Chicken Dinner is a must see!
 8039 Beach Blvd.

 Knott’s Soak City is the newest addition to the Knott’s Berry Farm family and one of the most popular attractions in Buena Park when those Orange County summers can be brutal and you just need to cool off.